Systematic theology: Method

+Webster has also considered the task of all systematic theology as articulating the Creator/creature distinction, known also as the Categorical Distinction or the Infinite Qualitative Distinction, a concept also explored from the perspective of compatiblistic metaphysics by Kathryn Tanner in God and Creation in Christian Theology (1988).

 Within Christianity, different traditions (both intellectual and ecclesial) approach systematic theology in different ways impacting a) the method employed to develop the system, b) the understanding of theology's task, c) the doctrines included in the system, and d) the order those doctrines appear.
 Even with such diversity, it is generally the case that works that one can describe as systematic theologies begin with revelation and conclude with eschatology.

 Since it is focused on truth, systematic theology is also framed to interact with and address the contemporary world.
-There are numerous authors who explored this area such as the case of Charles Gore, John Walvoord, Lindsay Dewar, and Charles Moule, among others.
-The framework developed by these theologians involved a review of postbiblical history of a doctrine after first treating the biblical materials.
+Many authors have explored this area, including Charles Gore, John Walvoord, Lindsay Dewar, and Charles Moule.
 This process concludes with applications to contemporary issues.

 Categories

-Since it is a systemic approach, systematic theology organizes truth under different headings and there are ten basic areas (or categories), although the exact list may vary slightly.
+Since it is a systemic approach, systematic theology organizes truth under different headings and there are certain basic areas (or categories), although the exact list may vary slightly.
 These are: